JPrakke/deepfake-bot/README.md

 * From an EC2 instance, clone the project and run [build_layer.sh](./lambdas/build_layer.sh) to gather the python libraries.
 This will copy them to your permanent S3 container.
 Create a Lambda layer from this.
 * Create three python lamba functions from [activity](./lambdas/activity/), [markovify](./lambdas/markovify/) and [wordcloud](./lambas/wordcloud/) using your layer.
 You'll need to give them new names.
 Then add these names to [config.py](./cogs/config.py).
 * Give your EBS's IAM instance profile permission to run them.
+* Lambda functions should run in the private subnet.

 ### Testing

 * Setup your IDE.
 I use pycharm, Anaconda, and [this](https://plugins.jetbrains.com/plugin/7861-envfile/) to manage environment variables.
 You may want to use a different `DEEPFAKE_DISCORD_TOKEN` and `DEEPFAKE_DATABASE_STRING` locally than in EBS.
 * With the SSH tunnel to your database open, run [bot.py](bot.py).
 Try out all of the bot commands.
+* There are unit tests in the [test](./test/) folder but there is no CI setup.
+The release script will work regardless of whether the tests pass or not.

 ### Release